easydns/chapps/README.md

 SDA followed by outbound quota.
 There is a plan (TODO:) to produce a standalone SDA service script.

-The SDA policy allows an email service provider to specify exactly which domains may appear after the @ in the sender address, the "sender" field in the Postfix policy delegation data packet.
-User identification for outbound emails is covered in a previous section of this document (see: 'Setting the user key').
-The pool of users is all those entities which authenticate with unique name/password pairs (via SASL); or the set of all `ccert_subject`s in the case of client-side cert authentication.
+The SDA policy allows an email service provider to specify on a per-customer basis exactly which domains may appear after the @ in the MAIL FROM address, the `sender` field in the Postfix policy delegation data packet.
+Customer identification for outbound emails is covered in a previous section of this document (see: ['Setting the user key'](#setting-the-user-key)).

 It is generally possible to configure vanilla Postfix to limit outbound domains for users, but we encountered some difficulty getting it to work reliably, and this method opens the door to a great deal of additional nuance which would not otherwise be available to us.

-CHAPPS expects to find SDA policy control data in its RDBMS (or other policy-config source), in a fairly simple, normalized scheme.
-This feature uses a new table to store source domains, and a new join table to link users with domains they are allowed to use for outbound mail.
+CHAPPS stores SDA policy control data in its database, in a fairly simple, normalized scheme.
+This feature uses a table each to store source domains and email addresses, and a new join table for each to link customers with domains and whole-email addresses they are allowed to use for outbound mail.

-The service has room to grow, but should already be useful for real applications.
 The domain matching is intentionally inflexible -- the entire string after the @ sign must match a domain in the table.
-That is to say: in order to allow users to send from subdomains, those subdomains must have entries in the domains table, and those entries must be linked to the logged-in (email-sending) user via the `domain_user` join table.
+That is to say: in order to allow users to send from subdomains, those subdomains must have entries in the domains table, and those entries must be linked to the logged-in (email-sending) customer via the `domain_user` join table.

 Here is the schema, for reference: